ruminations/Geyser/README.md

 The hydraulic pressure is imposed upon the interior part of the orifice insert flanking the orifice hole, pushing the die and heatsink assembly slightly downward, cupping the bottom washer and uncupping the top washer slightly, imposing elastic deformation on the strain gauge conductive paths.

-The two gauges at the bottom are in thermal equalibrium and the two gauges at the top are at thermal equilibrium, nulling any temperature coefficient intrinsic to the gauge wires.
+The two gauges at the bottom are in thermal equalibrium and the two gauges at the top are in thermal equilibrium, nulling any temperature coefficient intrinsic to the gauge wires.
 The four gauges are connected in a full bridge, doubling the intrinsic gauge factor.
 The center of the bridge is connected to a differential instrumentation amplifier, nulling any common mode cross talk picked up from the inductive heating coils.

 There is a thermal gradient from the hot end of the die to the hot end of the heat sink.
 Cooling steam flows downward in a counterflow arrangement through the heat sink, setting up another thermal gradient, referenced to the boiling point of water.
 The three pyrometers monitor these gradients.
 For PLA, the transition temperature is about 165°C.  The hot end of the die would be maintained at about 185°C, and the hot end of the heat sink would be maintained at about 145°C.  That stabilizes the position of the molten transition in the die.